 Climate change brings more frequent extreme weather events.
-Recent storm events have significantly damaged trees in Banyule.
+Recent storm events have significantly damaged trees in Banyule (Figure 6).
 Trees that are planted for stability, with appropriate size and feature selection, are best suited to withstand the force of high winds and storms.
-The physical features of trees, like size, root structure and branching structure all affect how a tree will respond to forces from wind, and species can vary greatly.
+The physical features of trees, such as size, root structure and branching structure affect how a tree will respond to forces from wind with species being a critical factor.

-Figure 8: Banyule Council arborists clean storm damage in Ford St, Ivanhoe.
-Source Banyule City Council
+Figure 6.
+Banyule Council arborists clean storm damage in Ford St, Ivanhoe.
+Source: Banyule City Council